-The T-1250 is a twelve-place, fixed-angle, ultracentrifuge rotor that can be used at speeds up to 50,000 rpm.1 The rotor body is made from a titanium forging for strength and corrosion resistance.
+The T-865 is an 8-place fixed-angle rotor that can be used at speeds up to 65 000 rpm.1 The rotor body is machined from a titanium forging for strength and corrosion resistance.
 The aluminum lid and locking nut are given a blue anodized finish for surface protection.
-The rotor is tightly sealed during operation by two O-rings, one that fits inside the rotor lid and another around the bottom of the locking nut.
-The twelve tube compartments are bored at a 24° angle to the axis of rotation.
-A disc with alternative black and reflective segments attached to the bottom of the rotor provides overspeed protection.
+The rotor is tightly sealed during operation by two O-rings - one that fits inside the rotor lid and another around the bottom of the locking nut.
+The eight tube compartments are bored at a 23.5° angle to the axis of rotation.
+A disc with alternative black and reflective segments on the bottom of the rotor provides overspeed protection.